Szucs-Zsolt/python-mysql-csv/README.md

 name_of_the_user
 password
 ```
-4. After started the program connects to the database and show its tables.
+4. When you start the program it connects to the database and show its tables.
 ```
 python main.py
 ```
 - You can use the first column to mark the table you want to save as a csv file.
 - In the second column is the name of the table.
 - The Save button is at the top of the window.
-- The content of each of the selected tables will be saved in a csv file with the same name.
+- The content of each of the selected tables will be saved into separate files, like: name_of_the_table.csv

 ## MySQL server used during the development process